ADI-Foundation-Labs/ADI-Stack-Lib-Crypto-GPU/README.md

-# ZKsync GPU Acceleration for Cryptography
+# ADI Stack GPU Acceleration for Cryptography

-This repository contains the libraries aimed to provide GPU acceleration for cryptography used in ZKsync project.
+This repository contains the libraries aimed to provide GPU acceleration for cryptography used in ADI Chain project.

+ADI Stack utilizing the [MatterLabs zkOS stack](https://github.com/matter-labs/zksync-crypto-gpu)

 ## Setup